 JUSTIN NEWLANDís novels represent an innovative blend of genres from historical adventure to supernatural thrillers and magical realism.
 His stories explore the themes of war and religion, and speculate on the humanís spiritual place in the universe.

 Undeterred by the award of a Doctorate in Mathematics from Imperial College, London, he conceived his debut novel, The Genes of Isis (Matador, 2018), an epic fantasy set under Ancient Egyptian skies.

-His latest novel, The Abdication, is a suspense thriller.
-In the ruins of Topeth, a young woman, Tula, confronts her faith in a higher purpose, and what it means to abdicate that faith.
+The Abdication (Matador, 2021) is a supernatural thriller in which a young woman confronts her faith in a higher purpose and what it means to abdicate that faith.

 His work in progress is a two-book series, The Island of Angels.
 Set in the Elizabethan era, itís an epic tale of Englandís coming of age.
 The Mark of the Salamander (to be published September 2023) takes us across the open seas of discovery with Sir Francis Drake while The Midnight of Eights culminates the series with the repulse of the Spanish Armada.

 Author and broadcaster, Justin appears on LitFest panels, gives talks to historical associations and libraries and enjoys giving radio interviews.